xuankimtran/docs-1/pages/katalon-analytics/docs/kt_invite_user_org.md

 5. Confirm your action.

-This User is now the Owner of your Organization.
+After transfering, your role has become the **Admin** role, while this User is now the Owner of your Organization.

 > Notes:
 >
-> Transferring Organization ownership does not affect Team ownership.
+> * Transferring Organization ownership does not affect Team ownership.
 The previous Organization Owner maintains Owner permissions for the Teams they have created.